KiDS-WL/onepower/README.rst

       note         = {Version 1.0},
     }

-This code originated from the IA halo model repository of Maria-Cristina Fortuna and it is designed so that it can natively interact with `CosmoSIS standard library <https://github.com/joezuntz/cosmosis-standard-library>`_.
+This code originated from the IA halo model repository of Maria-Cristina Fortuna and used in Fortuna et al. 2021, and the halo model code used in Dvornik et al. 2023.
+It is designed so that it can natively interact with `CosmoSIS standard library <https://github.com/joezuntz/cosmosis-standard-library>`_.
+Please also cite above two papers!

 Dependencies:
 -------------